-The Choir sings in the Sunday 10:30 service and rehearses at 9:00 a.m. in the Choir Room.
+The Choir sings during the Sunday 9:30 service and rehearses in the Choir Room prior to the service.
 The choir welcomes new members.
-If you are interested, please attend the next Sunday rehearsal or contact the Music Director.
+If you are interested, please contact the church office.

 Counseling is regularly offered by our priest on diverse spiritual and daily living needs for not only parishioners but also for those who knock on our door seeking information, compassion, prayer and help in resolving problems.

 The Episcopal Church Women (ECW) meets monthly for a luncheon and a program.
 Presently, the group is meeting on Sunday for brunch.
 Dates vary.
 If you are interested in joining this group, please call the church office--513-896-6755.

 Lay Eucharistic Minister Volunteers are trained to visit homebound and those in medical facilities or nursing homes to administer communion and provide spiritual support.